prondubuisi/psalmoutput/report.md

 * I installed Composer on the server
 * I Installed git on the server
 * I cloned the Civi-core repository to the remote server
-* I installed Psalm via Composer as one of Civi-core Dependencies
+* I installed Psalm via Composer as one of Civi-core  Composer Dependencies

 With all the requirements in place, I was able to run Psalm static analysis on Civi-core without errors.
-One important observation from this was that Psalm returned a varying error(locally and remotely).
+One important observation from this was that Psalm returned varying errors(locally and remotely).
 Mentors from the CiviCRM community mentioned that this was normal and that was the reason CiviCRM had test suites for different environments and different PHP versions.

 ## Phase 3
 ### Analyzing Civi-core with Psalm and CI/CD tool(Jenkins) on merge